Comprehensive Family Dentistry in Plano, TX

 Safe, Stress-Free Appointments

 Even with our friendly, gentle team, we know that many kids feel nervous, or even scared, when it comes time to visit the dentist.
 In fact, plenty of adults feel this way too!
 The important thing is not let this anxiety get in the way of your child’s dental health.
-Our office provides different sedation options to help calm children so they can effectively receive the dental care they need.
+Our dentist in Plano provides different sedation options to help calm children so they can effectively receive the dental care they need.

 Nitrous oxide (sometimes called laughing gas) is a great option for children with mild dental anxiety.
 We’ll put a small mask of your child’s nose through which they’ll inhale the mix of nitrous oxide and oxygen.
 Their nerves will go away, but they will remain awake.
 Oral conscious sedation is a good option for children with more severe dental anxiety.
 We’ll give them a pill to take before their appointment, which will leave them feeling extremely relaxed.Schedule an Appointment